 Feeding will be done by the owner by 10:30 am and by 6:00 pm.
 The Daily Animal Care sheet for the animal will be marked to indicate if the animal ate and drank, urinated and/or defecated.
 If the pet is not cared for, shelter team members will care for the pet and report the lack of care to the Unit Leader and write it in the medical notes section of the A/D sheet.
 The Unit Leader will be responsible for contacting the owner.
 All attempts to contact the owner will be noted in the medical notes section of the A/D sheet.
 If owner neglect happens 48 hours consecutively, the pet will be removed from the shelter and placed with the local animal control.
-If local animal control status.
+If local animal control is overwhelmed, the nearest prison will receive overflow and act in an animal control status.